 top of page

-Kai + Wai
+Wai

 Kai and Wai sit at the heart of community wellbeing.
 Healthy water creates healthy food systems, and healthy food systems support strong people and resilient ecosystems.

-Our Wai & Kai kaupapa brings these two threads together, guided by mana whenua and grounded in the understanding that kai and wai are inseparable.
-This programme connects waterway restoration, catchment care, māra kai, and community education, supporting the full cycle from the health of streams and wetlands to to quality, sovereignty and accessibility of kai.
+Our Wai kaupapa, guided by mana whenua connects waterway restoration, catchment care and community education, supporting the full cycle from the health of streams and wetlands to quality, sovereignty of olur whenua.

 When Waikato’s waterways are degraded, the impacts show up in our food systems, our health, and our climate resilience.
-Strong wai and kai systems mean cleaner water, healthier soils, food security, and protection of cultural practices such as mahinga kai.
+Strong wai systems mean cleaner water, healthier soils, food security, and protection of cultural practices such as mahinga kai.

 • Join planting or clean‑up days along waterways